IsaacScript/isaacscript/packages/docs/docs/main/features.md

 ### <img src="/img/items/clockwork-assembly.png" className="features-icon" /> Automatic Mod Reloading

 - Never close and reopen your game again when working on your mods.
+Never type the `luamod` console command again.
-- Never type the `luamod` console command again.
+- With the IsaacScript watcher, as soon as you press `Ctrl + s` to save a file, you can instantly view the changes in-game without having to do anything else.
-- If you use `require` hacks to get around the limitations of `include`, don't bother - that isn't needed here.
+- If you use `require` hacks to get around the limitations of `include` + `luamod`, don't bother - that isn't needed here.

 ### <img src="/img/items/humbling-bundle.png" className="features-icon" /> Extra Enums